junagrole/ptn_reference_wiki/PtN Story/Characters/DisCity/Syndicate/The Legion/Zoya.md

 ---
-tags:
+Tags:
   - sinner/s_class
   - legion
   - missing
   - black_ring
   - contaminated
-short: Leader of the Legion and hero of Syndicate
+Short: Leader of the Legion and hero of Syndicate
-sinner: true
+Sinner: true
-gender: Female
+Gender: Female
 birthplace: "[[Syndicate]]"
-storyrole: protagonist
+Storyrole: protagonist
-state: created
+State: created
-content: character
+Content: character
 ---
 The leader of [[The Legion]], a powerful [[Sinner]] trying to solve [[Syndicate|Syndicate's]] situation with violence.